Musicals have a strong power over me.

 It reminds me that I have a glow in my soul, a fire in my belly and a song to sing.

-It’s always a good solution: Feel down, listen to a musical; Feel happy, listen to a musical; Bored, listen to a musical.
+It’s always a good solution.
+If you feel down listen to a musical, feel happy, listen to a musical; bored, listen to a musical.